bdbrassart/AdventureEngine/README.md

 Maybe eventually you could create a Front End for "dungeon creation" the simplify entry of locations etc...

 Primarily it's an excuse to practice python.
 I find it a lot easier to learn/play with code if I have an end goal.
 I also wanted to get better at understanding classes and other aspects of object oriented programming.

+Here's some terminology:

+location == room

+locations are defined in "locations.json" and include multiple parts, including title, description, and features.

+feature == part of a location that is permanent to the location

+item == something you can take with you from the room.
+Items are defined in 'items.json'